 disability

-Are magazine covers the means to make a change?
+Are magazine covers a tool for making change?

 Put disability on a cover page, and the life of disabled people improves.
 But from fashion magazines’ glossy covers to real life, does anything change for those with disabilities?
 Is accessibility something they arrange when setting up locations, workplaces, or events?